The ABC of Communism: Writing

+Organization

+The work is divided into two parts, with the first titled: Theoretical - Growth and Decay of Capitalism, and the second titled: Practical - The Dictatorship of the Proletariat and the Upbuilding of Communism.
+The first part consists five chapters, dealing with the theoretical underpinnings of communism; with the second, dealing with how this theory would be put into practice.

 Association with Bukharin

 Preobrazhensky's co-authorship eventually became "half-forgotten", and The ABC soon became inextricably associated with Bukharin, spreading his fame and giving rise to his reputation.

-English translations
+International influence

 The first English translation by Patrick Lavin was published by the Marxian Educational Society, of Detroit, Michigan in 1921.
 A second English translation by Cedar and Eden Paul was published by the Communist Party of Great Britain in 1922.
+Penguin Books republished the 1922 translation in 1969, with an introduction by historian E.H.
+Carr.

+The ABC was translated into Chinese shortly after its publication.
+Deng Xiaoping stated that The ABC was instrumental in convincing him that the Marxist approach was correct.